QuiNovas/terraform-aws-cloudtrail/README.md

 - Wesley Kirkland [wesleykirklandsg](https://github.com/wesleykirklandsg)
 - Module originally forked from [Quinovas](https://github.com/QuiNovas)

-<span style="color:red">Notes</span>

-- Manual changes to the README will be overwritten when the documentation is updated.
+<span style="color:red">Note:</span> Manual changes to the README will be overwritten when the documentation is updated.
 To update the documentation, run `terraform-docs -c .config/.terraform-docs.yml .`
-- TF Docs in 0.16.0 is bugged and doesn't handle indentation, reference files in `examples/*` will need to be used for indentention.
 <!-- END_TF_DOCS -->